paultag/notes.pault.ag/notes/its-all-relative.md

 [Pragmatic Unicode, or, How do I stop the pain?](http://nedbatchelder.com/text/unipain.html) as one of the most foundational talks, and required watching for all programmers.

-The reason is because netbat hits on something bigger - something more fundemental than how to handle Unicode -- it's how to handle data which is relative.

-For those who want the TL;DR, the argument is as follows:

-Facts of Life:
+For those who want the TL;DR, the talk outlines the following Facts of Life:

  1. Computers work with Bytes.
 Bytes go in, Bytes go out.
  2. The world needs more than 256 symbols.